LalaLolLucky/OTP-Prank/README.md

 ## How to Use:

-1. Share the URL ending with '/prod' with your friend
+1. Share the URL "https://lalalollucky.github.io/OTP-Prank?prod=true" with your friend
 2. The correct OTP is: 52529211
 3. When they enter this OTP, they'll see an amusing prize animation